countable-web/open-source-corporation/sales/PROPOSALS.md

 ## Process

+### RFP Lead Capture

+1.

 ### Pre-qualify

+1. Is there a strong off-the-shelf solution which is compatible.
+If so, is there a local supplier?
+Are they a frontrunner?
+2. Review all evaluation criteria.
+What is the maximum score we could get on the project?
+Is it within 5% of frontrunner?
+3. Find frontrunner.
+What is the industry "state of the art" in this area.
+What is being used by others?
+Call local peers of prospect, and ask "we are researching options for X software, what do you use?".
+4. Estimate frontrunner
+5. Are we required to demo a mature product.
+Or MVP?

+### Qualify

 You'll want to ask as many questions an possible before writing in order be confident about the project.
 Ideally, get on the phone with someone in order to make a "conceptual agreement".
 This won't always be possible.